EXPLORE, EMPOWER, ENGAGE with SIGI3

 A computer is only a machine.
 It knows what you tell it; nothing more.
 That’s why it’s so important for you to think hard and respond honestly to the questions in SIGI3.
 Even if you are asked a question you’ve never really considered or that you find hard to answer, make the best choice you can.
 In this way, the career possibilities SIGI3 presents will be as germane as possible.

 Think of SIGI3 as a bag of tools.
 Each is useful for something - finding information you want, narrowing the list of majors and occupations appropriate to your desires, or help with ancillary things such as coping with the stresses of college life and resume writing.
 Each question you have about careers and work can be answered with some collection of these tools.

-To start using SIGI3, you will be prompted to create a user name if this is your first time to log into the system, as well as complete a short profile.
+To start using SIGI3, students login to their Handshake profile and select SIGI3 in the resource library.
+They will be prompted to create a user name if this is your first time to log into the system, as well as complete a short profile.
 Once you get to the Main Menu of SIGI3, with the words “What will you do with Sigi today?” at the top, you have the ability to choose between several options.

 Try starting with “Use an assessment tool”.
 The more assessments you take, the more information the software will gather about you and the occupations that might fit your values, skills, interests, and personality.

 Once you’ve taken the assessments, you will see a list of suggested occupations.
 You also have the ability to search based on assessments you’ve already taken.
 This list will change if you retake your assessments and adjust your answers, but your suggested occupations will always be available to return to in order to research specific careers.